 When you work with Jacobs Berger, not only are you working with experienced and knowledgeable family law attorneys, you are also working with the highly qualified network of financial advisers and mental health professionals we have at our disposal.
 We understand your divorce requires more than just legal representation in order for this process to be successful for you and your family.
 As our ultimate goal is to resolve your divorce in a manner which protects the financial security and familial relationships you have already worked so hard to build, we offer more than just legal representation during your divorce.

 With extensive experience helping many clients to fairly and effectively resolve their divorces in towns across Morris County, including Madison, Randolph, Hanover, Florham Park, Denville, and Morristown, our family law team is ready to put this experience and our unique approach to conflict resolution to work for you today.

-To speak with our attorney team today in a comprehensive and confidential case assessment regarding your divorce, your division of the assets within an agreement, or how your debts may affect this agreement, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our attorney team today in a strategic planning session regarding your divorce, your division of the assets within an agreement, or how your debts may affect this agreement, please contact us online, or through our Morristown, NJ office at (973) 710-4366.